Editor’s note: This post was originally published on 11/30/15 and has been updated for accuracy and comprehension.

 If you’re actually hiring them as an employee, you’ll have a bit more control.
 However, if you’re working with independent contractors, it may actually be against the law for you to demand certain things.

 “We stay off their backs, we allow them the freedom of getting their jobs done the way they choose.
-That freedom goes a long way in managing virtual teams and for team member happiness.”
+That freedom goes a long way in managing remote teams and for team member happiness.”

 Personally, I’m a huge proponent of enabling people to be productive through their own internal drive.
 And if you give them the tools, encouragement and freedom, that can definitely happen.